UOR-Foundation/uor-pages/README.md

 ---

-<small>The business of the foundation is building capability, and business is good!</small>
+<small>* The business of the foundation is building capability.
+And business is good!</small>